Armadillidium nasatum: A Real “Peach” of an Isopod

 You can grab a colony of 10 perfect peaches from our partners, Rubber Ducky Isopods. 👇 They really know their stuff and take every care to make sure your colony arrives safely and healthy.

-And with your new set of juvenile isopods, you’ll a neat little starter kit to get you started on the right foot.
+And with your new set of juvenile isopods, you’ll get a neat little starter kit to get you started on the right foot.

 What’s Next?